luisc29/africa-conflicts/Readme.md

-The following query shows the top 10 of actors of factions that take part on conflicts.
-Armed groups and military forces shows up on the top 10, but also protesters and rioters.
+The following query shows the top 10 of factions that take part in conflicts.
+Armed groups and military forces shows up in the top 10, but also protesters and rioters.

 ```python